fe-data/fe-docs/docs/advanced/webhooks.rst

 #. *Fast Event* always uses the ``POST`` method.
 #.
 The body payload is always a JSON encoded string.
 #.
 Consumers must be able to process multiple requests simultaneously.
 #.
-Consumers must respond to a :guilabel:`Ping URL` (See contextmenu) with a HTTP 200.
+Consumers must respond to a :guilabel:`Test webhook` (See popupmenu) with a HTTP 200.
 This request has an empty body!
 #.
 Consumers must return a HTTP 200 as soon as possible, and not first do all kind of internal operations (database, ...).
    Make sure the response time is a fraction of a second and not close to a second or even higher.
-Test it with :guilabel:`Ping URL` in the contextmenu.
+Test it with :guilabel:`Test webhook` in the popupmenu.
    The ``Duration`` is part of the output.
 #.
 Consumers must also respond with a HTTP 200 if the signature is invalid and not respond with something like *Invalid signature*.
    This prevents information from being revealed to pranksters if they happen to know your URL.